sabap/Imprivata_User_Maintenace/README.md

 SETUP

 IMPRIVATA CONSOLE - Auto-Report Creation
-Log on to your Imprivata admin console
+Log on to your Imprivata admin console</br>
 Goto Reports > Add New Report > User Details
 Specify a name for the report (Example: Inactivity Maintenance) Filter Users by "state" / "enabled"